molavec/hexo-theme-aircv/README.md

 It is  a "one page" landing with well defined section.

-You can configure content of every adding yaml files for every section `/source/_data` directory follow yaml example files in `themes/aircv/source/default_data`.
+You can configure content of your page adding yaml files for every section in your `/source/_data` following yaml example files in `themes/aircv/source/default_data`.

 Follow these steps: